Crelde/iotapoweredplants/README.md

 ## Integrate growth lights
 It would be cool to be able to control the lighting for the plants.
 I don't currently own growth lights but it would be pretty easy to hook it up to a relay and start controlling the light exposure for the plants.
 The XDK also has a light sensor to monitor the exposure.
 ## Analyze plant growth
-I think it would be possible to use an RGB sensor to monitor plant growth as suggested in this [research article](https://www.researchgate.net/publication/224245297_Low_cost_colour_sensors_for_monitoring_plant_growth_in_a_laboratory) that way you could try to correlate the sensor datapoints and improve the conditions for better growth.
+I think it would be possible to use an RGB sensor to monitor plant growth as suggested in this [research article](https://www.researchgate.net/publication/224245297_Low_cost_colour_sensors_for_monitoring_plant_growth_in_a_laboratory).
+By gathering this information you could try to improve the conditions for better growth.
 ## Data about fertilizer used
 Based on the sensors we could control the fertilizer by adding it to the watertank.
 In a bigger supply chain setup, it could also be really cool to prove that the plants have only been fertilized with organic fertilizers and no pesticides.